dyarleniber/clean-architecture-with-typescript-api/docs/USE-CASES.md

     - **Input**:
         - Email address of the admin/editor.
         - Password of the admin/editor.
-        - Login data (IP address, user agent, date time).
+        - Login data (IP address, date time).
     - **Output**:
         - Returns a valid access token if the admin/editor exists, the status is active and the password is correct.
         - Returns an error if the admin/editor does not exist.
         - Returns an error if the admin/editor is not active.
         - Returns an error if the password is incorrect.
-        - Logs the ip address, user agent and datetime when the login is successful.
+        - Logs the ip address and datetime when the login is successful.

 ---